markd315/NYC-Subway-Line-Drawing-Quiz/readme.md

 Some of these may not be necessary but I was getting environment issues setting it up on mine and am ultimately rather lazy.

 ### Scoring
-The test is scored from a baseline derived from comparing the **blank** map to the answer key and making that the minimum score possible.
+The test is scored from a baseline derived from comparing the **blank** map to the answer key and making that the zero score.
+The answer key itself is the perfect score.

-You could potentially score worse than zero by destroying the map worse than a blank.
-I recommend not doing that though.
+You could easily score *far* worse than zero if the algorithm thinks your map is worse than a blank. ***In fact, I would be slightly impressed if you can garner a positive score on a genuine attempt*** When I attempted it with a 5-minute time limit, mine was -48.4 (I am not a NYC native yet and don't know how the lines cross to or diverge in Brooklyn or Queens).

 It is not possible to score higher than 100.0

+Leave a comment telling me what score you got, and eventually we can curve the scale to fit the prior data.

 Note: The answer key itself will not be "perfect" since it is also drawn by hand (painstakingly with the aid of other reference maps)